 Lea County operates under the Commission - Manager form of government.
 Policy making and legislative authority are vested in the County Commission consisting of the Commission Chairperson and four other Commission members serving five districts.
 The County Commission is responsible for, among other things, passing ordinances, adopting the annual budget, appointing committees, serving as the Board of Finance and the Indigent Board, and hiring the County Manager.
-The County Manager is responsible for carrying out the policies and ordinances of the County Commission and overseeing the day-to-day operations of the County, coordinating with the Commission and Department Directors as well as the other County Elected Officials (Assessor, Clerk, Probate Judge, Sheriff and Treasurer).
-All County elected officials are elected on a staggering basis to serve four-year terms.

-LEA COUNTY IS... #1 oil producing county in the US since Dec 2019 includes a County Fire Marshal along with two paid firefighters and forty-three volunteers.
+The County Manager is responsible for carrying out the policies and ordinances of the County Commission and overseeing the day-to-day operations of the County, coordinating with the Commission in the US since Dec 2019 includes a County Fire Marshal along with two paid firefighters and forty-three volunteers.
 The County also provides for the enjoyment and protection of its citizens through the Sheriff's Office, Road Department, Environmental Services, DWI/Misdemeanor Compliance, and Detention Center.
 Lea County provides commercial jet service to Houston and Denver in partnership with the City of Hobbs and the Economic Development Corporation of Lea County.
 The Lea County Event Center and the Lea County Fairgrounds provide many entertainment options for citizens.
 The annual Lea County Fair & Rodeo is recognized as one of the top fairs in New Mexico.
 In addition, the County Assessor, Clerk, Probate Judge and Treasurer provide document recording, property tax assessments, tax collections and probate services.